-Environmental Impact Assessment, Monitoring and related terms
+Environmental Impact Assessment and Monitoring

 High-quality research papers or reviews dealing with any aspect of environmental monitoring are encouraged.
 However, papers should not be submitted that do not advance scientific knowledge on environmental monitoring issues.
 Articles that simply replicate known knowledge or techniques and do not add anything new or unique to the science will normally be rejected.

 Environmental Impact Assessment

 The fundamental components of an EIA would necessarily involve the following stages: